-- Continue to negotiate for all open parcels. - Make First Written Offer to KB Homes. - Work with attorney for WIllowbend to close escrow. - Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Finalize appraisals for PG&E parcel, Google parcel, and South San Francisco parcel and make offers. - Send updated Grant Deeds to Stephens reflecting the new legal descriptions. - Safety group to coordinate with VTA safety to comply with their permitting requirements. - Adopt Resolution of Necessity for Diridon Hospitality. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+- Continue to negotiate for all open parcels. - Work with attorney for Willowbend to close escrow (poles have already been installed so this is not on the critical path).

+- Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to work with PG&E Cinnabar to gain possession of the parcel.
+Adopt Resolution of Necessity for the PG&E parcel. - Work with property owner on Phan parcel to close escrow. - · Complete Marchese appraisal. - Assign appraiser to commence work on Velasco parcel. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Send updated Grant Deeds to Stephens reflecting the new legal descriptions. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.